Flexibility Training: Good or Bad?

 This can help keep muscles healthy and functioning at their best, even though it only takes a few minutes.

 There has been controversy over how stretching helps or hurts you when you add it in before or after your workouts, and evidence can be found for just about any viewpoint.
-We may not all want to do the splits anytime soon (or ever!), but just about everyone could use a little more flexbility.
+We may not all want to do the splits any time soon, but just about everyone could use a little more flexibility.

 Movement and Flexibility